Gluten Free vs Grain Free

-Don’t be fooled by marketting and hype.
+Don’t be fooled by marketing and hype.
 Don’t read what a product doesn’t contain, read what it does.

-Wholegrain bread is better than refined white bread if you have to choose, but try no bread as often as you can.
+Wholegrain bread is better than refined white bread if you have to choose but try no bread as often as you can.
 It’s cheaper and healthier.
-Eat more of sandwich fillings (the nutritious element).
+Eat more sandwich fillings (the nutritious element).

 You’ll gain far more nutrients this way than any lost by missing out the 2 slices of bread.